apache/airflow/docs/apache-airflow-providers-apache-hive/connections/hive_cli.rst

     Specify as ``True`` if you want to connect to a Hive installation running in high availability mode.
 Specify host accordingly.

+SSL Trust Store (optional)
+    Specify the path to SSL trust store to be used with Hive Beeline.

+SSL Trust Store Password (optional)
+    Specify the password to SSL trust store to be used with Hive Beeline.

+Transport mode (optional)
+    Specify the transport mode to be used with Hive Beeline.

 When specifying the connection in environment variable you should specify it using URI syntax.